-Are you planning a trip to Barcelona, Spain for the first time and don’t know what to expect?
+Are you planning a trip to Barcelona, Spain, for the first time and don’t know what to expect?
 Keep scrolling to check out my top Barcelona travel tips for tourists!

-This list of Barcelona travel tips was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of Barcelona travel tips was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 It’s not hard to see why.
-The capital of the Catalan region boasts beautiful and unique architecture, an urban beach, delicious cuisine, and fun attractions for the whole family.
+The capital of the Catalan region boasts beautiful and unique architecture, an urban beach, delicious local cuisine, and fun attractions for the whole family.

 Top Barcelona Travel Tips for First-Timers